-My farmhouse house, I will disclose, is as backstaged as it gets.
+My farmhouse house, I will disclose, is as backstage as it gets.
 Books fill the bookcases.
 (This is a big no-no in the staging profession.)
-A vicegrip is as likely to be on the dining room table as a floral centerpiece.
-(A vicegrip is not a character flaw.)
-My idea of decluttering is to straighten the pile of read newspapers by the couch.
+A vice grip is as likely to be on the dining room table as a floral centerpiece.
+(A vice-grip is not a character flaw.)
+My idea of decluttering is to straighten the pile of reading newspapers by the couch.

 House stagers do the same.
-They use props like plants, smells, visual accents, empty space, angles, lights, colors, textures, airiness and furniture to lead a buyer to imagine living in this set.
+They use props like plants, smells, visual accents, space, angles, lights, colors, textures, airiness, and furniture to lead a buyer to imagine living in this set.